MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Connect-MicrosoftTeams.md

 ### AccessTokens
 Specifies access tokens for "MS Graph" and "Skype and Teams Tenant Admin API" resources.
 Both the tokens used should be of the same type.

-(a) Application-based authentication has been reintroduced in preview with version 4.7.1-preview.
-For details and supported cmdlets, please see [Application-based authentication in Teams PowerShell Module](/MicrosoftTeams/teams-powershell-application-authentication).
+- Application-based authentication has been reintroduced in preview with version 4.7.1-preview.
+For details and supported cmdlets, see [Application-based authentication in Teams PowerShell Module](/MicrosoftTeams/teams-powershell-application-authentication).

-(b) Delegated flow - The following steps must be performed by Tenant Admin in the Azure portal when using your own application.
+- Delegated flow - The following steps must be performed by Tenant Admin in the Azure portal when using your own application.

 Steps to configure the AAD application.
 1. Go to Azure portal and go to App Registrations.